karma4u101/FoBo/Twitter-Bootstrap/README.md

 Integration into your project
 -------------------------------

-This module is used by the FoBo module to, via [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) provide [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
+This module is internaly used by the FoBo module to, via [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) provide [Twitter Bootstrap](http://twitter.github.com/bootstrap/).

+However the FoBo-Twitter-Bootstrap module can be used separatly the only difference from using it from within the FoBo meta module is the usage of a slightly different package object name in Lift boot.

-However the module can be used separatly and the following describes how to set up the module in your project **as a separate module** (without using the [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) meta module).
+The following describes how to set up the module in your project **as a separate module** (without using the [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md) meta module).
+For setup in FoBo see the FoBo documentation.

-For information on how to use this module with the FoBo module see [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md)
+For more information on how to use this module see the [FoBo Demo](http://www.media4u101.se/fobo-lift-template-demo/libo) and [FoBo](https://github.com/karma4u101/FoBo/blob/master/README.md).

 ### Dependancy